Chinaksen (Aanaa)

 Chinaksen (Aanaa cinaaksan) is one of the Districts of Ethiopias in the Oromia of Ethiopia.
 East Hararghe Zone.
 The administrative center of this Aanaa is Chinaksen.

 Demographics

 The 2007 national census reported a total population for this woreda of 87,063, of whom 44,925 were men and 42,138 were women; 12,261 or 14.08% of its population were urban dwellers.
-The majority of the inhabitants said they were Muslim, with 97.96% of the population reporting they observed this belief, while 1.84% of the population practised Ethiopian Orthodox Christianity.
+The majority of the inhabitants said they were majority Muslim, with 99.9% of the population reporting they observed this belief, while less than 0.1% of the population practised Ethiopian Orthodox Christianity.